What to Expect

 This is a live workshop that will take place on Zoom.
 During the workshop, you will have a chance to ask the instructor questions and connect with your fellow classmates.
 After the workshop, we’ll provide you with a recording to review on your own time.

 We’ll be in touch the week of the course with instructions for connecting and additional information.
-Please remember to set a reminder for yourself, and adjust for your timezone.
+Please remember to set a reminder for yourself, adjusting for your timezone, and make sure to add firstname.lastname@example.org to your address book so our email doesn’t end up in your junk mail.
 Tickets are non-refundable, but we may be able to transfer your ticket to another student if there is a wait list.